Levenson Self-Report Psychopathy Scale

-The Levenson Self-Report Psychopathy scale (LSRP) is a 26-item, 4-point Likert scale, self-report inventory to measure primary and secondary psychopathy in non-institutionalised populations.
-It was developed in 1995 by Michael R. Levenson, Kent A. Kiehl and Cory M. Fitzpatrick.
+The Levenson Self-Report Psychopathy scale (LSRP) is a 26-item, 4-point Likert scale, self-report inventory to measure primary and secondary psychopathy in non-institutionalized populations.
+It was developed in 1995 by Michael R. Levenson, Kent A. Kiehl and Cory Fitzpatrick.
 The scale was created for the purpose of conducting a psychological study examining antisocial disposition among a sample of 487 undergraduate students attending psychology classes at the University of California, Davis.

-Primary and Secondary Psychopathy
+Primary and secondary psychopathy

 Background

 Benjamin Karpman first theorised that psychopathy should be divided into two clinical subtypes in 1941.
 He believed that psychopathy presented itself in either a symptomatic or idiopathic manner.
 Symptomatic psychopathy referred to an individual who would exhibit psychopathic traits usually as a result of an underlying psychoneurosis or character neurosis.
 Idiopathic psychopathy, on the other hand, presented itself without a cause and rarely reacted to treatment.
 Karpman's theory has helped researchers to identify two subgroups of those who display psychopathic traits.
 These were subsequently labelled as primary and secondary psychopaths.

-Primary Psychopathy
+Primary psychopathy

 The subtype known as "primary" psychopathy refers to individuals who are completely rational, lack anxiety and have high levels of interpersonal charm.
 Whilst these behaviours appear incredibly adaptive, primary psychopaths are also prone to dysfunctional and pathological traits such as an inability to learn from past mistakes and a lack of responsibility.
 Primary psychopaths may present few symptoms of having a major psychological disorder.
 This may go hand in hand with the more manipulative personality traits characterising primary psychopathic behaviour.
 In addition, manipulation is also a key component featured in the Dark Triad personality test (Machiavellianism), which is positively correlated with primary psychopathy.
-It has also been further suggested that primary psychopathy and Machiavellianism reflect similar constructs, with Machiavellian behaviour being positively associated with the main traits of primary psychopathy.
+It has also been further suggested that primary psychopathy and Machiavellianism reflect similar constructs, with Machiavellianism being positively associated with the main traits of primary psychopathy.
 Further research has shown that psychopathy and Machiavellianism are "barely distinguishable" and features of the two often "overlap".
 This is further supported by research showing that Machiavellianism and primary psychopathy are situated in much of the same areas of the Interpersonal Circumplex., i.e., "cold-hearted" and "high dominance" sections.
 Other traits include impaired interpersonal skills, not being able to function adequately in social situations due to the mere nature of the traits such as a lack of empathy.